Succeeding With Your Lawyer image

 Your Most Critical Relationship

 If you are being prosecuted for a crime, particularly a serious crime, your relationship with your criminal defense lawyer may well be the most important in your life.
 He not only represents you, he represents your only realistic avenue to an acquittal, a favorable plea bargain or an outright dismissal.
-As hard as he may work, whether he succeeds in rescuing you from the abyss is, in many ways, up to you.
+As hard as he may work, whether or not he succeeds in rescuing you from the abyss is, in many ways, up to you.

 For your lawyer to best represent you, he requires your assistance and full cooperation.
 After all, no lawyer can maximize your chances before a jury, negotiate a plea bargain, or even properly investigate the circumstances that resulted in your being charged without your assistance.